ceci2105/Repair_assignment_project2_1/README.md

     *  Clean the project: `mvn clean`
     *  Run the game:
         * run the `Main.java` file in the `src/main` package if you are using a code editor.
+        * Or use mvn javafx:run if you are runnning the game form the shell.

 ## Dependencies
 With a maven install, all of the dependencies should be satisfied.
 Packages used can be found in the [pom.xml](https://github.com/Tiimeeeyy/Project_2_1/blob/master/pom.xml) file.